dbmdz/wolpi/docs/extensions.md

 Start up Wolpi, then start the debugger in VS Code using the "Attach to JS Extensions" or "Attach to Python Extensions" configuration.
 You should see the application threads and be able to set breakpoints and step through your extension code.

+!!! warning "Debugging with the Wolpi container"

+    Debugging extensions with Wolpi running in a container has some caveats:

+    - `live-reload: true` must be set for the extension in the config
+    - Breakpoints only work if the path to the extension inside the container matches the path on the host machine.
+To achieve this, mount the directory with your extensions into the container at the same absolute path as on your host system.
+This is a limit of the Graal Debug Adapter implementation that does not allow remapping paths at the moment.

 ## Working with Java classes from extensions